Applying for E&I

 Teamwork: Let us know about the time when you were elected as school counselor and what you achieved with your team for your fellow students.

 Entrepreneurial mindset: Already did an internship at a startup or even founded a company yourself?
 Tell us more about how you acquired funding and satisfied customers!

 Read through the skills above carefully but treat them as examples only.

 There are numerous other skills we are looking for.
 Just keep in mind: The skills you are telling us about should be relevant for the specialization Entrepreneurship & Innovation and for becoming a successful innovator, entrepreneur or consultant.

 Be advised to attach a skill proof for each skill so we can retrace when and where you obtained your entrepreneurial skills.
-Please note that we are looking for solid proofs such as reference letters of all kind, credentials or awards rather than certificates of attendance and equivalents.
+Please note that we are looking for solid proofs such as reference letters of all kind (in German or Englisch), credentials or awards rather than certificates of attendance and equivalents.